 We here at Affiliate Engine strive to provide consistently high-quality content for our readers.
-This applies to not only the info provided, but also how it is presented.
+This applies to not only the information provided, but also how it is presented.
 The following steps explain how to post a top-tier article on WordPress.

 One of the tools we use to ensure our content is in its best form is the Yoast SEO plugin.
 We’ll cover how to utilize it later on in this article.

 WordPress will automatically mark the first block of text as the title.
 However, the headings need to be individually configured.

 The major section headings should be H2 heading blocks, while any subsections within them are H3.

 The title and all section headings should be in Title Case.
 Title cases may have a few odd-seeming rules, but this Title Case Converter can handle them for you.
 Just copy and paste the heading into it, ensure the options are configured correctly, and hit convert.
 It has a nice little button to copy the results, making it easy to paste over the heading in the other tab.